jack126guy/essentialgit/essential git.md

 As shown above, fast-forward merges are very simple.
 Most merges that are not fast-forwards are also fairly simple.
 However, sometimes problems come up that might take some work and ingenuity to solve.

-Let's look at the repository before the "test" branch was merged:
+Let's look at the repository before the `test` branch was merged:

     1 - 2 - 3 - 4 - 5 - 6 - 7 - 9 - 10 <- master <- HEAD
                          \